circleci/circleci-docs/jekyll/_cci2/artifacts.md

 Artifacts persist data after a job is completed and may be used for longer-term storage of the outputs of your build process.

-For example, a Java project that produces a `.jar` file.
-When the Java build/test process passes, the output of the process (the `.jar` file) can be stored as an artifact.
+For example, when a Java build/test process finishes, the output of the process is saved as a `.jar` file.
-The `.jar` file is available to download from the CircleCI artifacts system long after the workflow that created it has finished.
+CircleCI can store this file as an artifact, keeping it available long after the process has finished.

 ![artifacts data flow]( {{ site.baseurl }}/assets/img/docs/Diagram-v3-Artifact.png)